smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetGlobalProperties/index.md

 5. The system shall provide the User with the ability to select one of the displayed matching `autoCompleteList` strings without having to enter the entire string.
 6. When the User selects one of the displayed matching `autoCompleteList` strings, the system shall submit that entry and not require further User input for submission.
 7. The system shall allow applications to customize the special characters in each keyboard layout depending on the [KeyboardCapabilities](../../common/structs/#keyboardcapabilities) it provides.
+8. The system shall allow applications to decide whether or not to mask input characters submitted by the user if this capability is enabled in [KeyboardCapabilities](../../common/structs/#keyboardcapabilities).

 !!!